+Finally, we find no evidence that the SMS messages increased adoption (online Appendix Table A8).
 They also did not change the effectiveness of the dealer treatment.
 The adoption gains from the dealer treatment cannot be obtained with a "lighter touch" SMS messaging intervention, at least in our context.

-4.3 Heterogeneity
+C. Heterogeneity

-The evidence on average adoption rates shows that helping private agrodealers learn is more effective than conventional approaches used in the public sector.
-A concern may be that, as private agents, dealers optimize behavior based on their own profits; in contrast with government extension agents who might factor in equity and may be better at targeting farmers who have high expected returns to adoption.
-It is however not obvious whether profit maximizing dealers will deliver inferior targeting.
+The evidence on average adoption rates shows that helping private agro-dealers learn is more effective than conventional approaches used in the public sector.
+A concern may be that as private agents, dealers optimize behavior based on their own profits,-in contrast with government extension agents who might factor in equity and may be better at targeting farmers who have high expected returns to adoption.
+It is, however, not obvious whether profit-maximizing dealers will deliver inferior targeting.
 Profit maximization strategies and farmers benefiting from adoption could coincide and may lead to similar outcomes, especially if we consider the repeated interactions between dealers and farmers over time.

-In our context, being exposed to frequent flooding gives an easy-to-observe measure of potential returns - given the flood tolerance property of the variety.29 We show that treatment dealers were successful at targeting Swarna-Sub1 to farmers who could benefit the most from the new technology, i.e. farmers who live in flood prone areas.
+In our context, being exposed to frequent flooding gives an easy-to-observe measure of potential returns-given the flood tolerance property of the variety.
+We show that treatment dealers were successful at targeting Swarna-Sub1 to farmers who could benefit the most from the new technology, that is, farmers who live in flood-prone areas.

-Figure 2 separates the sample by the satellite-based measure of past flooding and shows that treatment effects only exist in approximately half the sample where there were at least 3 flood days from 2011 to 2017.
+Figure 2 separates the sample by the satellite-based measure of past flooding and shows that treatment effects only exist in approximately half the sample where there were at least three flood days from 2011 to 2017.
 Conversely, the dealer treatment had little or no effect on adoption in the bottom half of the sample.